 The Heart of the Veneto Region

 A peculiar process, imported from East was made in Venice, it was about gilded leather which consisted of transferring a gold leaf on the skin properly treated in accordance with a prearranged plan.
 The skin was later on cut, embossed, inlaid or pyrographed.
-The most venetian beautiful example is found at the Chapel of Rettori’s Monte of Pietà in Treviso, today headquarters of a bank.
-The shoes manufacturing centre moved from Padua to the Riviera of Brenta where it is still present nowadays.
-The craftmade shops have now become important factories which produce models exported all over the world and which are the symbol and pride of italian elegance.
+The most Venetian beautiful example is found at the Chapel of Rettori’s Monte of Pietà in Treviso, today headquarters of a bank.
+The shoe manufacturing center moved from Padua to the Riviera of Brenta where it is still present nowadays.
+The craft made shops have now become important factories that produce models exported all over the world and which are the symbol and pride of Italian elegance.

-In order to make the venetian terrazzo, limestone boulders and pebbles of various colours of Friulan rivers are used such as: the Cellina, the Medusa and the Tagliamento.
-They were manufactured and laid by skilled craftsmen called “terrazzieri” who, gathered together in a sort of brotherhood, had as Holy patron St. Floriano.
-Proofs of these special abilities can still be admired in many buildings and churches and, in particularly, at the Basilica of St. Mark.
+In order to make the Venetian terrazzo, limestone boulders and pebbles of various colors of Friulan rivers are used such as the Cellina, the Medusa and the Tagliamento.
+They were manufactured and laid by skilled craftsmen called “Terrazzieri” who gathered together in a sort of brotherhood, had as Holy patron St. Floriano.
+Proofs of these special abilities can still be admired in many buildings and churches and, particularly, at the Basilica of St. Mark.